chrfrantz/IG-Parser/README.md

     * This example works: `A1(actor1) A1,p(approved)`
     * This one does not: `A1(actor1) A,p1(approved)` -- here the suffix 1 would not be linked to the Attributes (A1), but qualify the property as the first property (as opposed to second (i.e., A,p2), etc.
   * In nested statement combinations, only components of the same kind can be logically linked (e.g., `Cac{Cac{ ... } [AND] Cac{ ... }}` will parse; `Cac{Cac{ ... } [AND] Bdir{ ... }}` will not parse).
-  * Component pairs have a similar syntax as nested statement combinations (e.g., `{I() Bdir() [AND ] I() Bdir()}` - i.e., no presence of leading component symbol due to the diverse of components), but unlike nested statement combinations allow for the combination of pairs of different components (e.g., action-object pairs), not just single components of the same kind (see `Cac{ ... }` in the previous point).
+  * Component pairs have a similar syntax as nested statement combinations (e.g., `{I() Bdir() [AND ] I() Bdir()}`), but *no presence of leading component symbol* since they, unlike nested statement combinations, allow for the *combination of pairs of different components* (e.g., action-object pairs), not just single components of the same kind (see `Cac{ ... }` syntax in the previous comment on nested statement combinations).
 This encoding leads to distinctively different outcomes in the statement structure (observable in tabular and visual output): For nested statement combinations the individual nested components generate individual nested statements linked to the same main statement (i.e., everything is still retained as a single statement), component pair combination encoding leads to the generation (extrapolation) of entirely separate but logically-linked statements in which the shared parts of the encoding are replicated across those additional statements.
-Use the following statements to observe the different generated output structure (best done using the visual version of the parser):
+The following statements may be useful to observe the difference in the generated output structure (best done using the visual version of the parser):
+  * Nested statement combination -- Combinations of a specific nested component type
-    * Nested statement combination: `A(actor1) I(action1) Bdir{Bdir{A(actor2) I(action2)} [XOR] Bdir{A(actor2) I(action2)}} Cac(condition1)`
+    * `A(actor1) I(action1) Bdir{Bdir{A(actor2) I(action2)} [XOR] Bdir{A(actor2) I(action2)}} Cac(condition1)`
+  * Component pair combination -- Combination of multiple different component types (nested or non-nested)
-    * Component pair combination: `A(actor1) {I(action1) Bdir(object1) [XOR] I(action2) Bdir(object2)} Cac(condition1)`
+    * `A(actor1) {I(action1) Bdir(object1) [XOR] I(action2) Bdir(object2)} Cac(condition1)`

 ## Deployment